sprak3000/drupal-composed/README.md

 ```

 Once it has finished, you can setup a virtual host pointing to `/path/to/your/site/public`.
 Part of the installation output
-will be a line with your Drupal administration credentials. `Installation complete.
+will be a line with your Drupal administration credentials: `Installation complete.
 User name: admin  User password: randomstringhere`.